Kyoto Museums - World Guide to Kyoto

 An analysis of the Meiji restoration and its impact on Japanese history, this interesting museum provides comprehensive accounts of the pivotal events that led to the basis of modern-day Japanese government values.
 Interactive videos, displays of memorabilia and fascinating exhibitions combine to make a visit to the Ryozen Museum of History worthwhile, being within easy reach of Kyoto city centre.
 Situated at the base of Ryozen Mountain, where more than 3,000 persons related to the Meiji restoration are enshrined, the museum helps to foster an understanding of modern day Japanese culture and politics.

-Kyoto museum open: Tuesday to Sunday - 10:00 to 16:30
+Open hours: Tuesday to Sunday - 10:00 to 16:30

-Kyoto Museums: Jotenkaku Museum - 701 Shokoku-ji Monzen-cho, Kyoto, 26 602 0898, Japan, JP
+Address: 701 Shokoku-ji Monzen-cho, Kyoto, 26 602-0898, Japan, JP

 Tel: +81 075 241 0423